London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.8Location

 Best room: The Royal Suite (the flagship) or Berkeley Suite (Park-view, two bedrooms).
-For working stays, a Junior Suite Park View is the right balance.
+For stays, a Junior Suite Park View is the right balance.

-#3 in London for Businesss
+#3 in London for Business

 Claridge's